10/30/2020

 Chairman and CEO

-Yeah, I mean, obviously on your last one, obviously some of the aerospace assets are probably at different value points that we haven't seen in a while, so from that perspective it is appealing.
-You know, would our priorities dramatically change?
-I would say it's probably too early to tell because I'm not really ready to declare as to what the post-COVID world will look like and I think we need to see a little bit of what that will look like.
-But, you know, I mean, in terms of our levels of interest, I mean, they really vary across all our businesses including HCE and, you know, we envision a scenario where we're going to augment and do bolt-ons for all five of our businesses.
+Yeah, I mean, you know, obviously on your last point, yeah, I mean, obviously some of the aerospace assets are probably at different value points that we haven't in a while.
+So from that perspective, it is appealing.
+You know, have our priorities dramatically changed?
+I would say it's probably too early to tell because I'm not really ready to declare as to what the post-COVID world will look like, and I think we need to see a little bit of what that will look like.
+But, you know, I mean, in terms of our levels of interest, I mean, they really vary across all our businesses, including HCE, and, you know, we envision – scenario where we're going to augment and do bolt-ons for all five of our businesses.
 So I wouldn't say it's changed dramatically.
-Obviously the aerospace segment is a bit more approachable from an evaluation perspective currently.
+Obviously, the aerospace segment is a bit more approachable from a valuation perspective currently.

 speaker